 National standards have now been established for home boarding of dogs.

 Requirements for those who exhibit animals have changed.

 Dog walkers and dog groomers do not require licences at this time.

 What is not changing?

-Five private hire operator firms have become the first in the East Riding to gain a five-star status in a scheme designed to promote public safety and raise standards.
+Five private hire operator firms have become the first in the East Riding to gain a 5-star status in a scheme designed to promote public safety and raise standards.

 Home Sweet Home, based in Hornsea; Willerby Cars; All Journey Solutions, based in Beverley, Wilberfoss Travel were presented with certificates and display stickers after completing the training and assessment process.

 All White Cars based in Hook have also achieved the five-star rating but were unable to attend the presentation.

 The private hire operators’ mandatory accreditation scheme is the first of its kind in the country and has been implemented by East Riding of Yorkshire Council’s licensing scheme and will see operators required to display a star rating, similar to the food hygiene ratings given to food outlets.